 Are you running to lose weight?
 Or at least thinking about it?
 Running is a popular form of exercise for many reasons.
 Not only does this easily accessible form of cardiovascular exercise have brilliant health benefits – like being able to boost your mood, lower your risk of cardiovascular disease and help you sleep better – running can also help reduce body fat.

-If you're trying to lose weight by using a treadmill or running outside and not seeing any results, we’re going to get to the bottom of how this form of exercise can safely help you manage excess fat.
+If you're trying to lose weight by grabbing yourself one of the best treadmills or running outside with the best running headphones and not seeing any results, we’re going to get to the bottom of how this form of exercise can safely help you manage excess fat.
 We will delve into the research and reveal how much running you’ll have to do, what factors affect weight loss, how many calories you should be consuming, and what’s the best exercise to drop some extra weight.
 Armed with this knowledge, you’ll be able to understand how running to lose weight can work safely for you.

 Running to lose weight: Does it work?

 Yes, running really can help to support weight management and it can do so through a few avenues.

 "It helps regulate an individual’s metabolic rate, helps reduce stress which impacts weight management, helps manage inflammation – especially systemic/chronic inflammation – helps improve skeletal muscle mass quality and quantity, and can help reduce body fat," said Catherine Saenz, assistant professor of kinesiology at Jacksonville University in Florida.

 As Dr. Saenz notes, running has its ‘many’ benefits, especially related to the cardiovascular system, however, running to lose weight goes hand in hand with dietary habits and genetics.

 She says: "Research has found that running may or may not result specifically in weight loss, the weight loss component seems to be greatly impacted by dietary habits, in conjunction with exercise, and genetics."